 A country that often seems to move to its beat, Japan has long been an innovator in digital technology.

-People were surfing the internet, taking photos, and paying for content on their mobile phones in Japan long before anyone had begun calling phones "smart."
+People surf the internet, take photos, and pay for content on their mobile phones in Japan long before anyone began calling phones "smart."

 The truth is Japan is futuristic.

 Not all of its tech has transitioned smoothly to markets beyond its shores.

 Let's discover five great examples of its pioneering spirit.

 #1.
 Mobile internet in Japan as soon as 1999